2008 United States presidential election in Florida: Campaign

 Republican George W. Bush of Texas carried Florida by a convincing margin of 5% in 2004 against Democrat John Kerry, a much greater margin than in 2000 when Bush controversially won the state's 25 electoral votes against Democrat Al Gore of Tennessee by 537 votes.

 Early polls showed Barack Obama faring poorly in Florida.
-During the primary season, Barack Obama did not campaign there and argued against seating its delegates for the Democratic convention, unfavorable media attention.
+During the primary season, Barack Obama did not campaign there and argued against seating its delegates for the Democratic convention, earning unfavorable media attention.
 Moreover, Florida's demographics did not favor him.
 A haven for retirees, Florida lacked many of the younger voters who passionately supported the Democratic nominee.
 Thus, in early 2008, opinion polling showed Republican John McCain leading most polls, sometimes by double digits.

-Near the end of September, however, when the financial crisis of 2007–2008 became a more potent election issue, Obama proceeded to take the lead in most of the polls.
+Near the end of September, however, when the 2008 financial crisis became a more potent election issue, Obama proceeded to take the lead in most of the polls.
 Florida was especially hard hit by the economic shock.
 It was a hotspot of new home building and suffered tremendously from the subprime lending collapse.
 In addition, the state was full of retirees depending on 401ks; these were badly hurt by the stock market's fall.